top of page

 I have not used this book in the classroom yet, but if I ever taught freshmen again, I would teach Stuck in Neutral as the class text, and then assign Laughing at my Nightmare as homework or extension reading.
 In class, we could have discussions comparing and contrasting the two.
 I could also have kids complete journals where they explore ideas that came up in both stories.
 Another idea would be to pitch Laughing at my Nightmare as an independent reading option.
 Lastly, if I had a group of strong enough readers and a few more books options, I could run a literature circle unit.

 Let me know if you have ever used Laughing at my Nightmare in the classroom.
 I think it would be a great fit for many 9-12 classrooms.
 Kids younger than that would be able to read it, but due to some sexual content, if may be better for high school.
 I plan on sharing a summary of the book with some of my classes this week to see if any of my students would like to read it independently, and I’ll keep you updated.
-I will also try to add to this blog as I find more books that I feel strongly connect to Stuck in Neutral.
+Let me know if you students enjoy this book connection to Stuck in Neutral.

 Recent Posts